education to employment careers showcase and speed meet

 13 oCTOBER | 10am-12PM

-The Honorable Chris Hipkins, Health Minister and Minister of Education, will open our Education to Employment Careers Showcase, sponsored by Open Polytechnic.
+The Honorable Chris Hipkins, Minister of Education, opened our Education to Employment Careers Showcase, hosted by Expo Sponsor, Open Polytechnic.

-This event is designed to enable meaningful and targeted discussions between employers and students to raise the profile of vocational education.
+This hugely successful event enabled meaningful and targeted discussions between employers and students to raise the profile of vocational education.
+We had a fantastic turnout on the day.

-Information will also be provided to students on apprenticeship training including the Targeted Training and Apprenticeship Fund (TTAF).
-This is a newly created fund which has created free apprenticeships and vocational course opportunities for young people.
-Funding is available up until 31 December 2022.
-This is your chance if you are a student, to find out which courses are covered by this fund and learn how you can apply.
+Information was provided to the students on apprenticeship training including the Targeted Training and Apprenticeship Fund (TTAF).
+This newly created fund offers free apprenticeships and vocational course opportunities for young people, with funding available up until 31 December 2022.

-There will also be information for employers on the subsidies available through the Apprenticeship Boost Initiative to retain and take on new apprentices in their first two years of training.
+Information was made available to employers on the subsidies through the Apprenticeship Boost Initiative to retain and take on new apprentices in their first two years of training.
 The scheme provides funding for employers to receive up to $12,000 per first year apprentice and $6,000 per second year apprentice.

 Due to Covid and alert level restrictions, it’s unfortunate that some of our senior students have missed out this year on the opportunity to connect with employers and find out more about vocational education.